IllusionMods/KoikatsuModdingTools/Assets/Examples/Head Type Example/_readme.txt

 Texture:
 cf_face_00_mc, cf_face_00_mc_low, cf_face_00_t, cf_face_00_t_low

 Everything else is assigned to a material which is part of the prefab and will be compiled to the asset bundle automatically.
-The material and the two textures are part of the list file.
+The material, textures, and text asset are part of the list file and not attached to anything directly, the game loads these in code from the list.